Prospective Middle School Mathematics Teacher Course Work Scholarships

 ❏ A signed letter of recommendation from a personal contact indicating the relationship to the applicant and the applicant's suitability for the scholarship and citing evidence of his/her commitment to pursue a career as a teacher.Final Report Requirements

-❏ Recipients will be required to submit an updated college transcript and a brief report (not to exceed three double-spaced pages) at the end of their fourth year of full-time study indicating progress that has been made in their career pursuits.
+❏ Recipients will be required to submit an updated college transcript and a brief report (two to three double-spaced pages) at the end of their fourth year of full-time study indicating progress that has been made in their career pursuits.